React-Automation-Studio/React-Automation-Studio/README.md

 `./frontendServer`contains the source files for Node Express serves that serves the client UIs.

-`./pvServer`contains the source files for EPCIS process variable server.
+`./pvServer`contains the source files for EPICS process variable server.

+`./alarmHandlerServer`contains the source files for the Alarm Halnder  server.

 `./ReactApp`contains the source files for the web app.
 They can be edited as is described in Section 2.